ThomasForselius/milestone3/README.md

 5. Under Config Vars, click Reveal Config Vars
 6. In the KEY input write CREDS
 7. In the VALUE textbox, enter the credentials from your CREDS.json file
+8. The second config variable you need is to enter key: PORT and value: 8000, then press 'add'
-8. Under Buildpacks - add first(!) python and then(!) node.js
+9. Under Buildpacks - add first(!) python and then(!) node.js
-9. Navigate to Deploy section and choose GitHub as deployment method
+10. Navigate to Deploy section and choose GitHub as deployment method
-10. Login to your github account, and then choose a repo to deploy to Heroku
+11. Login to your github account, and then choose a repo to deploy to Heroku
-11. When you have found your repo, click Connect
+12. When you have found your repo, click Connect
-12. Now you can deploy your project directly to Heroku from GitHub
+13. Now you can deploy your project directly to Heroku from GitHub

 # Support